yszh8/chatc.github.io/_pages/about.md

 ### Make the Agent and Agent Systems work in real-world organizations to automate humans' work.

-From an application perspective, I envision agents as effective members of human organizations, collaborating with people and other agents across domains.
+From an application perspective, I build agents as effective members of human organizations, collaborating with people and other agents.
 This requires advances across multiple intersections:
 - Agent × Database: Designing reliable memory systems that enable agents to pursue long-term goals.
 - Agent × ML Theory: Understanding why and when multi-agent systems outperform single agents.
 - Agent × HCI: Creating smooth human–agent collaboration in practical workflows.